AndrewDDavis/micro_WIP/runtime/help/colors.md

 # Colors

-This help page aims to cover two aspects of micro's syntax highlighting engine:
+This help page aims to cover three aspects of micro's syntax highlighting engine:

+* How to use a colorscheme other than the default.
-* How to create colorschemes and use them.
+* How to create new colorschemes.
 * How to create syntax files to add to the list of languages micro can highlight.